phil294/AHK_X11/README.md

     </details>

 AHK_X11 is a very basic but functional reimplementation AutoHotkey v1.0.24 (2004) for Unix-like systems with an X window system (X11), written from ground up in [Crystal](https://crystal-lang.org/), with the eventual goal of 80% feature parity, but most likely never full compatibility.
-Currently about 80% of work of getting there is done, but even at 100%, because of the old version of the spec (at least for now), many modern AHK features are missing, especially expressions (`:=`, `% v`), classes, objects and functions, so you probably can't just port your scripts from Windows.
+Currently about 80% of work of getting there is done, but even at 100%, because of the old version of the spec (at least for now), many modern AHK features are missing, especially advanced expressions and functions (`x := y(z)`, `% v`), classes, and objects, so you probably can't just port your scripts from Windows.
 More to read: [Project goals](https://github.com/phil294/AHK_X11/issues/8)

 This AHK is shipped as a single executable native binary with very low resource overhead and fast execution time.
 You can use AHK_X11 to create stand-alone binaries with no dependencies, including full functionality like Hotkeys and GUIs. (just like on Windows)